-Any graduate or undergraduate student who will have fulfilled degree requirements and is participating in the ceremony Saturday, May 14, 2016 may apply.
-Students who completed their degree requirements in December 2015 may also apply.
+Any graduate or undergraduate student who will have fulfilled degree requirements, with a minimum 3.000 GPA and who is participating in their respective commencement ceremony Friday, May 12, 2023 or Saturday, May 13, 2023 may apply to be a student speaker.
+Students who completed their degree requirements in December 2022 may also apply.

 The committee suggests you consider the following when writing your speech: